Is the UNT Health Science Center PA Program accredited?

 Yes.
 Out of state residents are considered equally with Texas residents.
 Out of state residents will have a different tuition rate than Texas residents.

 Is there a deadline to complete prerequisite coursework?

 Yes, prerequisite coursework must be completed by December 31st of the year you apply.
 In other words, an applicant planning to enroll in July must complete all prerequisite requirements by December 31st of the preceding year.
-There are no exceptions to this deadline.
+There are absolutely no exceptions to this deadline.